Juan Fernando Quintero: Atlético Nacional

-Quintero joined the ranks of Atlético Nacional during 2011.
+Quintero joined the ranks of Atlético Nacional in January 2012.

 Loan to Pescara

-He then joined the ranks of Serie A Pescara months after joining Nacional, wasting no time in impressing European scouts.
+In July 2012, Quintero then joined Serie A club Pescara for a fee of $2 million, wasting no time in impressing European scouts.
+On 23 September 2012, he scored his first goal with the club, a free kick in a 1–1 draw against Bologna.

-It was reported in early 2013 that Inter Milan and Udinese have confirmed their bidding interest.
-Although Udinese is the only club to have made an official bid.
+It was reported in early 2013 that Inter Milan and Udinese have confirmed their bidding interest, although Udinese was the only club to have made an official bid.

 In early April 2013, it was reported that Quintero suffered an injury and would be out for a month.

-In mid May 2013, Quintero posted on Twitter 'good bye and thank you' to Pescara, hinting that he was to leave in the Italian side in the summer.
+In mid May 2013, Quintero posted on Twitter 'goodbye and thank you' to Pescara, hinting that he was to leave in the Italian side in the summer.
 While Pescara claimed that he has not been 'sold', it hinted Quintero's desire to leave the club overall.

 Porto

-Quintero joined Porto from Pescara for €5 million, with the Italian club retaining 50% of the economic rights.
+In June 2013, Quintero joined Porto from Pescara for €5 million, with the Italian club retaining 50% of the economic rights.
 Quintero signed a four-year contract with a release clause of €40 million.
+By joining Porto, he linked up with fellow countryman Jackson Martínez.

 Quintero made his first full debut appearance in the 2013 Emirates Cup against Napoli.
 He assisted Porto's first goal.